See more. Know more. Do better. With the FreeStyle Libre 2 system.

 Who is the FreeStyle Libre 2 system for?

-The FreeStyle Libre 2 flash glucose monitoring system is indicated for measuring interstitial fluid glucose levels in people aged 4 years and older with diabetes mellitus.7
+The FreeStyle Libre 2 flash glucose monitoring system is indicated for measuring interstitial fluid glucose levels in people aged 4 years and older with diabetes mellitus.

 It includes real-time, optional glucose alarms**, for those who want or need them, including those with type 2 diabetes.

-Is the FreeStyle Libre 2 system covered by public or private insurance?
+Is the FreeStyle Libre 2 system covered by public insurance?

 Do private health insurance companies also cover the FreeStyle Libre 2 system?